Probation Compliance Terms

 - SCOPE OF SERVICES.
 Client hires Attorney to assist in completing Client’s probation with the State Bar of California following imposition of discipline by the California Supreme Court due to Client’s conduct.
 Client shall provide details of the underling State Bar Court matter to Attorney at the time of retention.
 If Attorney determines following receipt of these details that Attorney may not, for any reason, proceed with the representation, Attorney shall promptly notify Client of this determination and refund the fee paid by Client.

 Attorney will provide those legal services reasonably required to assist Client in complying with conditions of Client’s probation with the State Bar of California.
-As indicated in the payment form executed following this Agreement, Client will choose to retain Attorney either to assist in completing each quarterly reporting form for the 12 months following retention of Attorney or to assist Client in completing all conditions of probation for the 12 months following retention of Attorney.
 Attorney’s services do not include representation before the State Bar of California or its Office of Probation, but rather encompass an associated counsel position supporting Client’s self-representation.
 To the extent that Attorney is aware of information related to the matter which is not simultaneously communicated to Attorney and Client, Attorney will take reasonable steps to keep Client informed of progress.
 Attorney will further take reasonable steps to respond to Client’s inquiries.